 Free Individual instrumental tuition is available in guitar, bass guitar, voice, violin, cello, drums, woodwind and all brass instruments.

 DRAMA & DANCE & PERFORMING ARTS

 Trident offers superb facilities, a student based black box theatre with tiered seating, fully functioning theatre lighting and sound system, dance mirrors and a user friendly space.
 Students are able to learn in all aspects of theatre and stage work, there are performance and technical opportunities at all levels.
 Students can participate in drama festivals, class plays, theatre sports and school wide productions.
 In 2020 we staged the major production “Grease”.
 With more than 70 students participating, this was a wonderful opportunity for students to be involved.
-Dance is part of the senior curriculum with a composite class running with students studying from Level 1 to Level 3.
-Students competed and won awards at the dance competition in Rotorua in 2019.
+Dance is part of the Trident curriculum with a composite class running with students studying from Year 9 and 10, Level 1 to Level 3.

 PERFORMANCE & ARTISTS

 Quality national and overseas artists, musicians and actors perform at Trident on a regular basis.
 Students have opportunities to travel to view professional performances, including a 4 day trip to the bi-annual Taranaki Arts Festival, a 3 day trip to Wellington to experience the arts and senior students attend the Reader/Writer Festival in Auckland.
-Every year students studying Dance, Drama, Music and Performing Arts Technical have the opportunity to showcase their work to the public via performance evenings.
+Every year students studying Dance, Drama and Music have the opportunity to showcase their work to the public via performance evenings.
 The Drama classes prepare and present stage productions; directed and staged by the students at each level in Years 11-13.